the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 ## Who am I working with?

-When new developers and mentors join the Collab Lab community, they join a group of brilliant and supportive friends that stretch across the globe.
-Every quarter, a new cohort starts that consists of several regionally-based teams.
+When new developers and mentors join the Collab Lab community they join a group of brilliant and supportive friends that stretch across the globe.
+Every quarter a new cohort starts that consists of several regionally-based teams.
 Those teams are comprised of four developers who collaborate to complete an app of their own and three mentors to help support them through the project.

 ## Why do we do what we do?